nick-stebbings/hc-shared-todo-feed/DESIGN.md

 }
 ```

-### Red Dot
+### EventRecurrence

-For each Habit there exists a number of intervals from the time we started recording the behaviour up until the present moment.
-Each of these intervals is a potential Space for a red dot.
-We only need to mark off things when we notice they **happened**, so we don't need to mark the days that the event didn't happen (we get them by default, they are implied by lack of a red dot).
+For each Event there exists a number of slots from the time we started recording the behaviour (Event.created_at) up until the present moment.
+Each of these slots is a potential Space for an event to occur.
+If we have an event duration (not an Instant)
 ```rust
 struct RedDot {
   timeframe: Interval::Day, // sub-interval over which the behaviour was recorded (by default a day long).
 This be within the Habit timeframe